-For a deeper healing of any physical condition, we cannot neglect the emotional/spiritual experience that is possibly (probably) connected to that condition.
+For deeper healing of any physical condition, we simply cannot neglect the emotional/spiritual experience that is possibly (probably) connected to that condition.

-If we do, we are doing ourselves a disservice, as inevitably another dis-ease will pop up to the surface to try and get our attention to go deeper.
+If we do, we are doing ourselves a disservice, as inevitably another dis-ease will pop up to the surface (the physical body) to grab our attention.

-It isn’t easy looking at our “self” and our experience from a deeper perspective, but I believe it’s imperative for our health, growth, and overall happiness.
+It isn’t easy looking at our “self” and our experience from a deeper perspective, but it’s imperative for our health, growth, and overall happiness.

-And, if you are a health coach or wellness practitioner seeking additional techniques and skills to boost your confidence and support your clients on their healing journey, get my email series and download my Organ and Meridian Assessment for deeper insight.
+If you are a health coach or wellness practitioner seeking additional techniques and skills to boost your confidence and support your clients on their healing journey, get my email series and download my Organ and Meridian Assessment for deeper insight.